microsoft/ApplicationInsights-iOS/README.md

 This is the repository of the iOS SDK for Application Insights.
 [Application Insights](http://azure.microsoft.com/services/application-insights/) is a service that monitors the performance and usage of your published app.
 The SDK enables you to send telemetry of various kinds (events, traces, exceptions, etc.) to the Application Insights service where your data can be visualized in the Azure Portal.

 You can use the [Application Insights for Mac](http://go.microsoft.com/fwlink/?linkid=533209&clcid=0x409) tool to integrate the Application Insights iOS SDK into your existing apps.
-It also supports with **uploading app symbols**, which are required to symbolicate the crash reports to display them properly in the Azure Portal.
 The SDK runs on devices with iOS 6.0 or higher.
 You'll need a subscription to [Microsoft Azure](https://azure.com).
 (It's free until you want to send quite a lot of telemetry.)

 [Application Insights overview](https://azure.microsoft.com/documentation/articles/app-insights-overview/)